dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 24.8.2.
 Verification debugging when verification is slow {#sec-verification-debugging-slow}

-In this section, we describe methodologies to apply in the case when verification is slower than expected, does not terminate, or timeouts.
+In this section, we describe techniques to apply in the case when verification is slower than expected, does not terminate, or timeouts.

 #### 24.8.2.1. `assume false;` {#sec-assume-false}

-Assuming `false` is a powerful way to short-circuit the verifier and stop verification at a given point[^explainer-assume-false], and since the final compilation steps do not accept this command, it is safe to use it during development.
+Assuming `false` is an empirical way to short-circuit the verifier and usually stop verification at a given point[^explainer-assume-false], and since the final compilation steps do not accept this command, it is safe to use it during development.
 Another similar command, `assert false;`, would also short-circuit the verifier, but it would still make the verifier try to prove `false`, which can also lead to timeouts.

 [^explainer-assume-false]: `assume false` tells the Dafny verifier "Assume everything is true from this point of the program".
 The reason is that, 'false' proves anything.
 For example, `false ==> A` is always true because it is equivalent to `!false || A`, which reduces to `true || A`, which reduces to `true`.